kushalgangan/mediawiki/README.md

     asdf plugin-add terragrunt
     asdf plugin-add kubectl
     ```
 * Run `asdf install` from root of the repository.
 * Install `aws-iam-authenticator` and `wget`

 #### 2. Setup terragrunt
 * Update config for `bucket` and `dynamodb_table` in `terraform/live/dev/terragrunt.hcl` file.
-* Assumption we are using "eu-west-1" region (in case you have to change find all occurrences of it and replace.
+* Assumption we are using `eu-west-1` region, in case you have to change find all occurrences of it and replace.
-* Set AWS Profile

 #### 3. Setup VPC and EKS Cluster

   1. Run below commands to create VPC and Cluster together